octo-technology/OpenTezos/docs/explorer/private-indexer.md

 - Light light-weight: consensus and governance indexes are not built (CLI: --light)
 - Validate: state validation mode for checking accounts and balances each block/cycle (CLI: --validate)

-Whatever the operation mode is, the indexing of a public network will much more time than the example above.
+Whatever the operation mode is, the indexing of a public network will take much more time than the example above.

 # Conclusion

 Running a private network does not mean being blind to what is going on the network: private indexers and explorers can be set up to monitor what is going on a private network.

-Tools are already set up for public networks, but private tools are also be used to that purpose.
+These private tools can also be used to monitor public networks, even if public tools are already set up to that purpose.

-Finally, indexers can come in handy as additional tools to taquito or wallet (as described in the Dapp module).
+Finally, indexers can come in handy as additional tools to librairies (such as [Taquito](https://tezostaquito.io/)) or wallet (as described in the Dapp module).
 Indeed, big maps are not easily handled with those tools.
 For instance, it is not possible to retrieve all the keys of a big map.
 However, indexers solve this issue with a simple REST call.